ok-Alice/liquid-staking/doc/arch/0002-validator-selector.md

 Reputation of node:

-- Uptime: perce
+- Era points
+- Uptime: percentage of number of eras a validator was a candidate
 - Regular payout frequency
-- Era points

 Node configuration & status:

 - Commission rate
 - Validation volume
-- Number of nominators #1
+- Number of nominators
 - Minimum staking amount (Oversubscribed)
 - Verified account